The new rules for the UK, during the Covid-19 pandemic, call for collective responsibility in reducing the transmission rates.

 With the amazing weather we’re having, are you craving a relaxed BBQ or drinks in the sunshine with a few friends or family?
-If so, with safety first such as wearing an n95 mask, here are some steps for a socially distanced BBQ /garden party.
+If so, here are some steps for a socially distanced BBQ /garden party.

 When Can We Start To Host And Attend Socially Distanced BBQs In The UK?